Beans are loaded with nutrition and make an hearty, creamy low-fat soup. Beans are a best kept secret when it comes to anti-oxidant load as well.

 - Drain beans and rinse under cold water.
 Set aside.

-- In a large stockpot, heat the oil, over medium-high heat until hot but not smoking.
+- In a large stockpot, heat the oil, over medium heat.
 Sauté the red onion until it becomes translucent and soft, about 5-6 minutes.
 Add cumin, chili, cayenne, and garlic.
 Continue to cook 2-3 minutes until the spices release their aroma.
 Increase the heat to high and add the drained beans and 1 1/2 quart of the chicken or vegetable broth.
 Cover and bring to a boil.

 - Reduce heat to a simmer and continue cooking until beans are tender and have started to break apart (1-1 1/2 hours).
 If you want a thicker soup, simmer an additional hour or puree in a blender or food processor.
 Add additional broth if the mixture becomes too thick.
 Before serving, season with salt, lime juice, and zest.